akshayrdeodhar/trillian/README.md

 Will validate moves done done by player

-Rudimentary computer player that does 'correct' moves
+Fairly competent computer player which uses a naive implementation of MiniMax

+Allows storing board position and player info